pri-collab/meme-gen/README.md

 # Marathi Meme Generator

-A Streamlit application that generates memes with Marathi text.
-The app detects emotions from Marathi text (both Devanagari and transliterated) and fetches relevant memes from Giphy.
+A Streamlit application that generates memes with Marathi text and sentiment analysis.
+The app can detect emotions in both English and Marathi text, and generates appropriate memes with text overlay.

 ## Features

-- Supports both Devanagari and transliterated Marathi text
+- Sentiment analysis for both English and Marathi text
+- Emotion detection (happy, sad, positive, negative, neutral)
-- Emotion detection for Marathi text
+- Special handling for Marathi emotions (flirt, roast, sarcasm)
-- Automatic font selection (Devanagari for Marathi, Impact for English)
-- Dynamic text sizing and wrapping
-- Meme generation based on detected emotions
+- Text overlay on memes (supports both static images and animated GIFs)
+- Fallback memes when API rate limits are reached
+- UI with Streamlit

 ## Setup